Edinburgh’s Beltane Fire Festival

 About Audience Interaction

-For example, the girl at the start giving everyone their Beltane blessing radiated such warmth, that I was buzzing afterwards.
+Other Beltane players seem to be our guides, for example, the girl at the start giving everyone their Beltane blessing radiated such warmth that I was buzzing afterwards.

-I realised that I had held the prejudice that the event might feel a bit pretentious.
+I realised afterwards that I had held the prejudice that the event might feel a bit pretentious.

-My impression was of a friendly festival that may have morphed in size but still seems to exist to share a moment that people truly love.
+My impression was of a friendly festival that may have grown in size, but still seemed to exist to celebrate and share a moment that people truly love.

 The Spiritual Side